astronomer/docs/astro/deploy-github-integration.md

 [DIAGRAM]

-Compared to deploying code manually using the Astro CLI or through a custom CI/CD process, using the Astro’s GitHub integration:
+Compared to deploying code manually, using the Astro CLI, or through a custom CI/CD process, using the Astro’s GitHub integration:

 - Allows you to enforce software development best practices without maintaining custom CI/CD scripts.
 - Makes it easy for developers to iterate on DAG code quickly.
-- Enables you to see Git metadata directly in the Cloud UI, including Git commit descriptions.
+- Enables you to see Git metadata directly in the Astro UI, including Git commit descriptions.
 - Gives you greater visibility into the status and detailed logs of an individual deploy.

 ## Best practices